haven1network/validator/Readme.md

     ```

 4. You need to make the follonwing changes in the `.env` file.

 | Variable    | Value                                |
 | ----------- | ------------------------------------ |
 | TS_HOSTNAME | Organisation Name                    |
 | TS_AUTHKEY  | `TS_AUTHKEY` Provided by haven1 team |
 | NETWORKID   | `810` for testnet  `8110` for devnet |

-5. Place the `genesis.json` and `permission-config.json` files provided in the`data` directory.
+5. Place the `genesis.json` file provided in the `data` directory.

-6. Install and run the [Quorum Genesis Tool](https://www.npmjs.com/package/quorum-genesis-tool):
+6. Install and run the [Quorum Genesis Tool](https://www.npmjs.com/package/quorum-genesis-tool) to generate a new set of keys and node:

     ```bash
     npm i -g quorum-genesis-tool